-Samuel (“Sammy”) Leamon Younge Jr. was a young civil rights activist who was shot to death on January 3, 1966 when he attempted to use a whites-only restroom at a gas station in Macon County, Alabama.
-He was 21 years old.
-Younge was killed 11 years after and 40 miles from where the 1955 Montgomery Bus Boycott began.
-At the time of his death he was a military veteran and Tuskegee Institute political science student.
+Samuel (“Sammy”) Leamon Younge Jr. was a 21-year-old civil rights activist who was shot to death on January 3, 1966 when he attempted to use a whites-only restroom at a gas station in Macon County, Alabama.
+He was a navy veteran studying political science at Tuskegee Institute

-Younge’s murder in January 1966 at the Standard Oil Gas Station by its elderly white night attendant, Marvin Segrest, came as he was involved in a voter registration campaign in Macon County.
+Younge’s murder in January 1966 at a Standard Oil gas station by its elderly white night attendant, Marvin Segrest, came as he was involved in a voter registration campaign in Macon County.
 It sparked a variety of protests.
 Three days after his murder SNCC called a press conference in which it declared its opposition to the war in Vietnam.
 Younge’s death was highlighted as an example of fighting for freedom abroad that was denied at home.
-There were protests in Tuskegee when white county officials initially refused to indict Segrest and later when an all-white jury, in an overwhelmingly black county, took only one hour and ten minutes to acquit Segrest in his December 1966 trial.
+There were protests in Tuskegee when white county officials initially refused to indict Segrest and later when an all-white jury, in the overwhelmingly black county, took only one hour and ten minutes to acquit Segrest in his December 1966 trial.

 SNCC and local black leaders used Younge’s death (in combination with the 1965 Voting Rights Act) to inspire a rise in black political participation in the region.
 By 1970 the majority of office holders in Macon County and other predominately black central Alabama counties were African American.

 Today Younge’s name is carved on the Civil Rights Memorial in Montgomery, Alabama, a tribute to the 40 people who were slain between 1954 (the year the U.S. Supreme Court banned school segregation) and 1968 (the year of Martin Luther King Jr.’s assassination).